dansanfranman/tictactoe/README.md

 # tictactoe

-A simple command line tic-tac-toe game written in C++ Use 1-9 to make your choice of tile.
+A simple command line tic-tac-toe game written in C++\n Use 1-9 to make your choice of tile.